gavalian/Clas12Tool/README.md

    installHipo3  and/or installHipo4

+If there are issues with cmake and your ROOTSYS you can try using the local FindROOT file.
+Edit the CMakeList.txt.hipo3 or 4 files removing the lines with comment ##USEROOTSYS and uncomment the line

+   	 #######include("cmake/FindROOT.cmake")

 ## interactive root session

 To start an interactive session with pre-loaded Clas12Root us clas12root3 or clas12root4 instead of root on the command line.